 “I came here to be a chemical engineer, and in my first year I switched to theater and English,” says Moore.
 “And so my life would not be possible if it were an audition-in program.
 I also think that it’s not right for one program at the college to require foreknowledge in auditioning to create an exclusive enrollment body.
 And I think one of the things we do best is integrate the study and practice of theater into a broader liberal arts curriculum.
 And if we went to BFA that would fall apart.”

 The ability to be a theater major and study other subjects is also what makes Muhlenberg’s theater program stand out to so many students.
 You don’t have to decide when your still in high school that you want to commit to theater for the rest of your life.
 You can come to Muhlenberg, receive a well-rounded education, double major, and learn while you decide.
-For Mary Fiala ’20, that’s the sole reason why she travelled all the way from Minnesota to come to Muhlenberg.
+For Mary Fiala ’20, that’s the sole reason why she traveled all the way from Minnesota to come to Muhlenberg.

 “I didn’t want to go to a school where it was a BFA or a conservatory where you only could do theater all the time,” says Fiala.
 “I wanted to branch out and do other things.
 I wanted to learn a different language and I wanted to take writing classes and stuff like that.
 So, I feel like Muhlenberg was a good fit for me in that sense.”

 While the department has grown, it’s become critical for students to utilize outside performance opportunities, and use the size of the department for their advantage to initiate their own projects.
 The department may be strained for resources, but Fiala feels not enough people take advantage of the ability to create your own pieces or initiate individual projects outside of the department.
 This includes getting together with a group of peers to perform shows or auditioning for student directed productions to practice performing on a stage with a live audience.
-“If I had like advice to get to like an incoming freshman, it would be like utilize all the resources that you can,” says Fiala.
-“The departmental productions aren’t the end all be all like, yes, they’re great opportunities to learn and be in that professional setting.
+“If I had advice to give to an incoming freshman, it would be utilize all the resources that you can,” says Fiala.
+“The departmental productions aren’t the end all be all, yes, they’re great opportunities to learn and be in that professional setting.
 And you can make connections for the outside world.
 But just find your group of people that want to make things similar to you and just make things.
 Don’t ask for permission.”